 “Don’t run down the stairs,” is a phrase we have all heard in our lives.
 Serious injuries can occur if you lose your balance on a tall staircase.
 Still, we take stairs for granted.
 When stairs are defective or in disrepair, they present a hazard more dangerous than a decision to travel them quickly.
 Falling down a broken staircase can result in severe injuries, as well as an economic loss.
 Property owners are required to maintain stairs to provide a safe means of travel between floors for Miami residents.

 Prosper Shaked is a Miami-based attorney dedicated to helping people injured by defective or broken stairs receive their just compensation.
 Property owners need to be held responsible when they fail to provide a safe environment for residents of the Miami area.
-To learn more about our services and how we can assist with your case, call The Law Offices of Prosper Shaked today at (305) 694-2676.
+To learn more about our services and how we can assist with your case, call Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676.